Welcome: Thank You for Visiting Our Site

 Superintendent Search Service

-NRCSA operates the Superintendent Search Service as part of our committment to maintaining the vitality of rural schools and communities.
+NRCSA operates the Superintendent Search Service as part of our commitment to maintaining the vitality of rural schools and communities.

 Finding the right Superintendent for your rural school and community is one of the most important tasks a Board of Education will ever undertake.
 Fortunately, you can have a partner at your side with more than 30 years experience in serving the needs of rural community schools.
 The NRCSA Superintendent Search Service is here to assist boards of education with every step of the search process.
 Visit the Search Service Experience page to read what those who have used the service are saying about it.

-Nominations are now being accepted for five Executive Committee positions: President-elect, Secretary, Southeast District Representative, Northeast District Representative, and West District Representative.
+Nominations are now being accepted for two Executive Committee positions: President-elect and South Central District Representative.

-The person elected to the Southeast District Representative position will serve a three-year term.
-Charles Isom, in the Southeast District, is completing his first term and is eligible for a second term.
+The person elected to the South Central District Representative position will serve a three-year term.
+Dr. Dennis Shipp, in the South Central District, is completing his first term and is eligible for a second term.
 District representatives must be employed by a NRCSA member school within the NRCSA district they are being nominated to represent, when nominated and during their term of office.

 To be nominated for any appointed (Legislative Committee and Scholarship & Recognition Committee) NRCSA position, one must be currently, and during the term of service, employed as a superintendent of a NRCSA member school district.
 Nominations for appointed positions can be made to the Committee co-chairs or to the Executive Director.
 Every effort is made to have all six districts represented on each committee.